Sunday, April 19, 2009

 Tytronic Sentinel Amine Analyzer

-The Sentinel analyzer is a potentiometric titrator which uses an electrode to monitor changes in ion activity in the solution during the addition of a titrant, referred to as titration.
+APPLICATION The Tytronics Sentinel Amine Analyzer is an online process analyzer that is capable of measuring acid gas loading in both rich and lean amines.
+It can be used to measure H2S content in amines (as sulphide), total acid gas loading (both CO2 and H2S), as well as amine strength.
+Multiple analyzers may be required depending on the number of analyte measurements, concentration range and distance between sampling points.
+PRINCIPLE OF OPERATION The Sentinel analyzer is a potentiometric titrator which uses an electrode to monitor changes in ion activity in the solution during the addition of a titrant, referred to as titration.
 An equivalence point or endpoint is reached when the ions in solution have completely reacted or complexed with the ions supplied through the titrant addition (there is no further ion activity).
 At the equivalence point the concentration and volume of the titrant solution added to the reaction cell determines the equivalent concentration corresponding to the analyte of interest.
+It is this titration technique that is used to determine three main analytes of interest in the amine samples.
+These are as follows:

 FEATURES AND BENEFITS